-In iOS 14, Apple finally addresses a nagging problem: too many apps
+In iOS 14, Apple finally addresses a nagging problem: Too many apps

 Google has been pushing a similar feature since 2016 with Instant Apps, which can load parts of an Android app instead of downloading the whole thing, but has positioned it more as a streamlined app trial tool rather than as a quicker way to get things done.
 The company’s also been largely silent on the entire initiative for the past couple of years.

 Apple may have a better chance at success with App Clips by defining a clearer use case around it.
-It’s encouraging businesses to use NFC tags and QR codes so users can interact with App Clips in the real world, and Apple’s aggressive promotion of both Sign in with Apple and Apple Pay could streamline the check-out process.
+It’s encouraging businesses to use NFC tags and QR codes so users can interact with App Clips in the real world, and Apple’s aggressive promotion of both Sign In with Apple and Apple Pay could streamline the checkout process.

 Even the old Android concept of an app drawer is getting a little smarter in iOS 14.
 The “App Library” feature will automatically sort apps into folders, such as “Recently Added,” “Social,” and “Apple Arcade.”
 This should reduce the need to manually categorize everything on the home screen.